matteomalucchi/HiggsToFourLeptons-8tev/docs/source/usage.rst

 Run complete analysis
 ---------------------
-The complete analysis can be performed the first by simply running
+The complete analysis can be performed the first time by simply running

 .. code-block:: console

    $ python run_analysis.py -d

-which also downloads the locally the inputs datasets.
+which also downloads the locally the input datasets.